borg286/better_minig/README.md

 Bazel compiles and runs a script which relies on kubectl existing on the host and is configured to talk to whatever cluster we used in cluster_constants.
 The script will push the java_image to our private docker registry running in kubernetes itself, because this is the myns environment.
 The prod/staging/dev targets rely on a fixed image sha.
 It will then do any stamping and image replacement in the manifest.
 It then runs kubectl using the apply action on the provided manifests.
 Note that the order of files is arbitrary, and should remain so.
 Kubernetes is an intent based system rather than imperative one.
 Creating a service w/o first creating the pods that the service fronts should not generate an error but simply result in the service being non-functional until the pods come up.
 All manifests may have dependencies on other resources being up, but should be written in such a way that they simply wait gracefully for their dependencies.
 Any harder dependencies, like the existence of the namespace or a custom resource definition, should be put in the //prod:setup build rule.

 #### Kubernetes world
 Bazel should have pushed the docker images into our private registry using the http schema rather than https, and k3s should know to pull them down with http thanks to the registries.yaml we fed it earlier.
 Kubernetes then schedules the pods and creates the services.
 These include a service for the java hello world route guide server, as well as a service for the redis cluster.
 These services will be unavailable until the java server is up, which itself is unhealthy till it can connect to the redis service.
-The service only connects to healthy endpoints.
+It uses a grpc health checker that is invoked when the pod is checked for its ability to handle traffic.
+The server not only implements the route checker grpc service, but also this standard health RPC method.
+The implementation of this method checks to see if the server has a connection to redis.
+The redis service only routes connections to healthy endpoints.

 #### Redis as a database
 Each redis endpoint only responds healthy to accepting traffic if the CLUSTER INFO command to redis returns with “cluster_status: ok”.
 This is dependent on there being a quorum of masters it can connect to.
 This is dependent on turning up enough nodes.
 This is dependent on the first node getting brought up in a healthy state thanks to it being a stateful set.
 The stateful set uses etcd in kubernetes to confidently assert that there is only one node being turned up at a time and that node 0 is turned up and is healthy first.